William Fowler (makar): The Queen's council and John Donne

+Last years and death

+He was at court in May 1609 at Greenwich Palace.
+In 1609 Fowler received a grant of 2000 acre in Ulster as reward for his services to Anne of Denmark.
 In October 1610 he answered William Trumbull's inquiry about the Scottish Order of the Thistle, an order of knighthood of doubtful history.
 Fowler believed that there had been an Order, founded to honour Scots who fought for Charles VII of France.
 He thought it had been discontinued in the time of James V, and could say nothing of its ceremonies or regalia.

 He died in 1612 and was buried in St Margaret's, Westminster.

 His will mentions a chain of gold of jewels worth £300, and three diamond rings, presents from Anne of Denmark, which he left to his brother John Fowler.
 The Earl of Shrewsbury owed him £843.
 The will was witnessed by James Cleghorn, a waiter in the queen's household, and James Gibson, the king's bookbinder.

 The green tree and the anagram

 At Denmark House, the queen had a green palm tree with a crown and a Latin epigram in gilt letters on the queen's fruitfulness by Fowler based on his anagram of her name; "Anna Brittanorum Regina"—"In anna regnantium arbor".
 The anagram was printed in Henry Peacham's Minerva Brittana (London, 1612), attributed to Fowler, with an image of an olive tree bearing the initials of Henry, Charles and Elizabeth.
 The verse on the tree was:Perpetuo vernans arbor regnantium in Anna,Fert fructum et frondes, germine laeta vivo.
-Fowler's own translation was:Freshe budding blooming trie,from ANNA faire which springs,Growe on blist birth with leaves and fruit,from branche to branche in kings.The palm tree was admired and described by John Ernest I, Duke of Saxe-Weimar who visited London in 1613.
+Fowler's own translation was:Freshe budding blooming trie,from ANNA faire which springs,Growe on blist birth with leaves and fruit,from branche to branche in kings.Susan Doran, From Tudor to Stewart: the regime change from Elizabeth I to James I (Oxford, 2024), p.
+121. The palm tree was admired and described by John Ernest I, Duke of Saxe-Weimar who visited London in 1613.
 This seems to have been a salt, described in 1620 with other items of the queen's tableware scheduled for sale as; " a salt of gold in pieces, having a clock within crystal, the foot of same being gold triangle wise, the cover thereof being a castle, and out of the same castle a green tree, the flowers being diamonds and rubies in roses, the same clock salt and crystal garnished with gold, diamonds, and rubies, wanting a dial in the same clock".

 The figurative image of Anne of Denmark as a fruitful vine, an olive tree with four branches, was used in a speech in parliament made after the Gunpowder Plot by Thomas Egerton, 1st Viscount Brackley as Lord Chancellor.